kai-niu/dimstore/README.md

 ```
 4. The cache layer is not supported yet, but the configuration design will be similar to the metadata manager and persistor providers.

-5. The serializer and output render sections configure the providers made available to serialize and render output.
+5. The `serializer` and `output_renderer` sections configure the providers made available to serialize and render output.
 The supported providers are:

    - Serializer: dill
-   - Output Renderer: Html render
+   - Output Renderer: Html renderer

 ##### example: